 The NWSA is governed by its Managing Members, with each Managing Member acting pursuant to the Charter through its elected commissioners.
-The Managing Members appointed a Chief Executive Officer who is responsible for hiring staff and entering into service agreements with the Managing Members as needed.
-Staff is comprised of certain Port of Tacoma and former Port of Seattle employees.
+The Managing Members appointed a Chief Executive Officer who is responsible for staffing and day-to-day operations.
 In addition, both Managing Members provide services through support service agreements with a portion of staff time allocated to and reimbursed by the NWSA.